ByHeart Infant Formula Review & Analysis

-The Clean Label Project is one of the most stringent credentialing processes in the world, and their top-tier Purity Award evaluates for chemicals, industrial and environmental toxins, heavy metal contaminants, supply chain, quality assurance practices, and more.
+The Clean Label Project is one of the most stringent credentialing processes in the world, and their top-tier Purity Award evaluates for chemicals, industrial and environmental toxins, heavy metal contaminants, supply chains, quality assurance practices, and more.
 It's a very impressive certification for ByHeart to achieve, and they should be proud of the accomplishment!

-In addition, ByHeart conducts their own random tests of product batches, testing for over 700 contaminants and ensuring consistent quality.
+In addition, ByHeart conducts its own random tests of product batches, testing for over 700 contaminants and ensuring consistent quality.
 Some other small things are worth pointing out: ByHeart sources its milk from grass-fed organic dairy farms, uses organic lactose and vegetable oils, and organic prebiotics.

 We estimate that their ingredients are about 75-80% organic, which doesn't meet the USDA 85% organic requirement, but is pretty fantastic given that all the primary fat, carbohydrate, and protein sources are organic.

-It's also worth pointing out that the micro-algae based DHA used in ByHeart is not extracted using hexane.
+It's also worth pointing out that the micro-algae-based DHA used in ByHeart is not extracted using hexane.